Who we are

 How long we retain your data

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue, once the moderator lets go of his steely grip on them, that is.
+And I have a very tight grip on comments, let me tell you.

 What rights you have over your data

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.
 We’ll just have to hope the admin is smart enough to figure out how to do any of this.
 Be patient: he’s not as good at this stuff as when he was younger.
+Besides, he’s probably off baking bread or playing his ukulele.

 Where we send your data

 Visitor comments may be checked through an automated spam detection service operating somewhere in virtual space.
 Or maybe on Mars.
 One never knows these days.
-Those distant, digital gremlins check to see if you’re trying to sell something, or redirect viewers to some malware or clickbait site, or are operating from some known hacker site full of characters with malicious intent.
+Those distant, digital gremlins check to see if you’re trying to sell something, redirect viewers to some malware or clickbait site, or are operating from some known hacker site full of characters with malicious intent.
 If so, they pounce on it and stuff the comment into the spam folder where it languishes unit the admin gets around to flushing them into the trash.
 Aside from that, these gremlins really don’t care what you say, so they put the rest of the comments into the moderation queue for the admin to get around to approving.

 Aside from that, we don’t send your data anywhere that we know of.